rst/positronic_net/README.md

 It builds using `sbt` version 0.7.7 and the [sbt-android-plugin](https://github.com/jberkel/android-plugin).

-The project source includes the library itself (in `src`) and a simple sample app; reading the sample app code might be the best way to get a feel for what the library is trying to accomplish.
+The project source includes the library itself (in `src`) and a simple sample app (as an sbt subproject); reading the sample app code might be the best way to get a feel for what the library is trying to accomplish.

-##Features
+#Features

 What's in the package right now includes the following:

-#Event handler declarations in a style reminiscent of jQuery:
+##Event handler declarations in a style reminiscent of jQuery:

     listsView.onItemClick { (view, posn, id) => viewListAt( posn ) }